HypothesisWorks/hypothesis/docs/endorsements.rst

-Adopting Hypothesis improved `bidict <https://github.com/jab/bidict>`_'s test coverage and significantly increased our ability to make changes to the code with confidence that correct behavior would be preserved.
+Adopting Hypothesis improved `bidict <https://github.com/jab/bidict>`_'s test coverage and significantly increased our ability to make changes to the code with confidence that correct behaviour would be preserved.
 Thank you, David, for the great testing tool.

 --------------------------------------------